 - Happened in manga and anime of Kochikame.
-Ryotsu manage to get into a central police computer and change his bonus salary to a ridiculous amount and lump amounts to his co-officers.
-Later while he's on pursuit by the police and local store-owners whom he owes money to, he has to throw some of his cash at the crowd to hold them off.
+Ryotsu manage to manipulate the bonus payroll system on the computer to give himself a ridiculous amount.
+Later while he's on pursuit by the police and local store-owners whom he owes money to, he throws some of his cash at the crowd to hold them off.

-- In other chapters, Ryotsu ends up losing his bonus or his get-rich-quick vendor profits whenever he gets into an accident which ends up losing his money to a crowd from a high place.
+- In other chapters, Ryotsu ends up losing his bonus pay or his get-rich-quick vendor profits whenever he gets into an accident which ends up losing his money to a crowd from a high place.

 - In A Certain Magical Index and A Certain Scientific Railgun, Mikoto Misaka's signature Railgun attack has her use her electrical powers to propel a coin at several times the speed of sound.
 Of course, she can use anything made of metal for this, but coins are convenient.

 - The Joker does it in a Golden Age Batman story; throwing coins out of the back of a stolen armoured car and causing a horde of kids to run into the street and block the path of the Batmobile.